 The Brown Bag Lunch Seminar Series allows the interns to meet informally with policy makers and political actors in their areas of interest.
-In 2016-2017, the interns were honoured to meet with Rosemary Barton, Perry Bellegarde, Cindy Blackstock, The Hon.
-Ed Broadbent, Heather Conway (PIP 1984-85), Julie Gelfand, Kirsten Hillman, James Ross Hurley, Senator Grant Mitchell (PIP 1974-75), Charles Robert, MP Arif Virani (PIP 1994-95), and several other notable individuals.
+The interns have been honoured to meet with Rosemary Barton, Perry Bellegarde, Cindy Blackstock, The Hon.
+Ed Broadbent, Heather Conway (PIP 1984-85), Julie Gelfand, Kirsten Hillman, James Ross Hurley, Senator Grant Mitchell (PIP 1974-75), Charles Robert, MP Arif Virani (PIP 1994-95), and many other notable individuals.

 Comparative Legislative Study Tours

 Comparative study tours to provincial and territorial legislatures and assemblies outside Canada give the interns new insights into democratic government and the function of political institutions.
 The interns organize the visits themselves and produce detailed reports on their experiences.
 In addition, PIP hosts interns and fellows from other legislatures, giving PIP interns an opportunity to learn about provincial politics and compare experiences with keenly interested colleagues.

 The interns will receive a $24,000 stipend for a period of ten months (September to June).
 The program is piloting an initiative to partially reimburse the interns’ moving costs to Ottawa.
 Their travel, accommodation and per diem costs will be provided during comparative study tours to Québec City, Brussels, the United Kingdom, Washington, and Iqaluit.